Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: Interpretable learning of dynamical systems

 When repeating the experiments with the \emph{Halvorsen} model \eqref{eq_halvorsen_rescaled}, we obtain slightly lower forecast horizons of $T\st{fch}/T_L\approx 3$ and RMS training errors of $\epsilon\st{train}\approx 10^{-4}$.
 One reason for this reduced performance compared to the Lorenz-63 model lies in the absence of squares of the state variables $\{x,y,z\}$ in the library \eqref{eq_lib_amplsqrt}.
 These are crucial for the Halvorsen equations \eqref{eq_halvorsen_rescaled}, whereas the Lorenz-63 model \eqref{eq_lor63_rescaled} depends only on cross terms of the state variables.
 Indeed, when enhancing the readout vector by its squares, prediction accuracy for the Halvorsen model improves significantly (see \cref{tab:qelm_trainerr_fch}).
 Alternatively, a similar performance can also be achieved when using the amplitude encoding variant in \eqref{eq_enc_amplsq}, which already involves squares of the state variables.
 In the context of reservoir computing it is, of course, well known that prediction performance can be enhanced by feature engineering \cite{yang_design_2018,gauthier_next_2021,steinegger_predicting_2025}.
 The present analysis exemplifies that, within the PTM framework, this optimization can be systematically phrased as an inverse problem, where the structure of the ground-truth model dictates the required terms in the encoding.

-When employing \emph{temporal multiplexing} with a QELM, the rank of the readout matrix $G$ [\cref{eq_gram_matrix_readout,eq_gram_rank}] can serve as an indicator of the training accuracy, as illustrated in \cref{fig:tmux}.
+When employing \emph{temporal multiplexing}, the rank of the readout matrix $G$ [\cref{eq_gram_matrix_readout}] can serve as an indicator of the training accuracy, as illustrated in \cref{fig:tmux_training}.
 This rank is upper bounded by the number of nonzero Pauli features $\numF$, which, for the encoding \eqref{eq_enc_amplsq} used here, is $\numF=3^n$.
-When $\rank(G) \simeq \numF$, all Pauli features are available at the readout.
-This can, in principle, improve performance when conditioning is controlled and exponential concentration effects can be avoided \cite{xiong_fundamental_2023,schutte_expressivity_2025}.
-Indeed, the QELM in \cref{fig:tmux}(b) achieves training error and forecast horizon essentially identical to the ones reported in \cref{tab:qelm_trainerr_fch} obtained with a complete Pauli observable set.
-On the other hand, as seen in \cref{fig:tmux}(a), performance is poor when the readout utilizes only a few effective observables.
-In the present setting, this is a consequence of using a structured Hamiltonian like the TFIM [\cref{eq_H_TFIM_zzx}], which spreads observables less effectively over the full Hilbert space (see \cref{fig:feat_iso}), such that $\rank(G)$ is capped by the rank of the PTM $R$.
+When conditioning is controlled and exponential concentration effects are avoided \cite{xiong_fundamental_2023,schutte_expressivity_2025}, achieving $\rank(G) \simeq \numF$ makes essentially all Pauli features available to the readout and can thus improve performance.
+Indeed, the QELM in \cref{fig:tmux_training}(b) achieves training error and forecast horizon essentially identical to the ones reported in \cref{tab:qelm_trainerr_fch} obtained with a complete Pauli observable set.
+By contrast, \cref{fig:tmux_training}(a) shows that performance remains poor when the readout utilizes only a few effective observables.
+In the present setting, this is a consequence of using a structured Hamiltonian like the TFIM [\cref{eq_H_TFIM_zzx}], which spreads observables less effectively over the full operator space, so that $\rank(G)\simeq\rank(R)\ll q$ [see \cref{eq_gram_ptm_rank,fig:feat_iso}].
+This effect is most pronounced when using the specific TFIM variant $H\st{TFIM}\ut{xx-z}$ [\cref{eq_H_TFIM_xxz}] with $Z$-type observables.
+Numerical experiments confirm the close relation \eqref{eq_gram_ptm_rank} between the readout and PTM rank.